autumoswitzerland/autumo-beetroot/doc/migration.md

 - `gen/` : In case you adjusted the templates used by PLANT
 - `db/h2/db/` : Your H2 DB, if you use H2 and this location

+## Release 3.2.0

+- Update JAR libraries
+- **Upgrade to Java 17**.
+Due to certain CVE vulnerabilities, we can no longer support some libraries compatible with lower Java versions.
+Therefore, Java 17 is now mandatory for autumo BeetRoot.

 ## Release 3.1.5

 - Update JAR libraries